markafarrell/ran-load-generator/csv2filteredcsv/README.md

 filtered csv

 ##flags:
--i: input file.
+-f: input file.
 If omitted use stdin as input
 -o: output file.
 Optionally output to a file as well as stdout.

 ##Purpose: